 How can I stay in touch with a loved one?

 As our entry restrictions remain in place, and are likely to do so for the foreseeable future, we continue to encourage you to use alternative methods of communication to stay in contact with your relatives, such as telephone, FaceTime or Skype.
 We will be doing everything possible we can to accommodate this from a technology perspective.

 Under the directive of Alberta’s Chief Medical Officer and Alberta Health, we have revised our visitation guidelines to allow the following, within the specific guidelines of each of our sites:

-- Indoor and Outdoor visitation with designated family/support persons and other visitors (outdoor visits only) — all visitors must pass the screening questionnaire including temperature check and wear site-provided Personal Protective Equipment (PPE) at all times.
+- Indoor visitation with designated family/support persons ONLY at this time — all visitors must pass the screening questionnaire including temperature check and wear site-provided Personal Protective Equipment (PPE) at all times.
 Visits are not permitted at Bethany sites in confirmed outbreak

 - Imminent end of life visitation — we are committed to providing a quality end–of-life for our residents and the opportunity for their loved ones to see them.
 Imminent end-of-life will be determined by site management in consultation with the attending physician and is defined as the last 4-6 weeks of life.
 Visitors who are Non-Designated family/support persons may be permitted to visit indoors in the resident’s room under these circumstances